polyaxon/polyaxon/docs/integrations/mailgun.md

 ---
 title: "Mailgun"
 meta_title: "Mailgun"
 meta_description: "How to receive notifications from Polyaxon directly to your email using mailgun.
-Get email notifications when an experiment, job, build is finished using mailgun so everyone that your team stays in sync."
+Get email notifications when an experiment, job, build is finished using mailgun so that your team stays in sync."
 custom_excerpt: "Mailgun is powerful transactional email APIs that enable you to send, receive, and track emails, built with developers in mind."
 image: "../../content/images/integrations/mailgun.png"
 author: